-- Withholding.
-If you are an employee, your employer probably withholds income tax from your pay.
-By revising your W-4, you can increase the amount withheld to cover the income both from your job and from direct selling. - Estimated tax.
-If you do not pay tax through withholding, or do not pay enough tax that way, you may have to pay estimated tax.
+• Withholding.
+If you are an employee, your employer likely withholds income tax from your pay.
+By revising your W-4, you can increase your withholding to cover the income from your job and from direct selling.

+Estimated tax.
+If you do not pay tax through withholding, or do not have enough withheld, you may have to pay estimated tax.

-Estimated tax is used to pay both income and self-employment taxes (and certain other taxes and amounts reported on Form 1040).
-Estimated tax is discussed in Publication 505.
+Estimated tax is used to pay both income and self-employment taxes.
+For more information on estimated tax, see Publication 505.

 Exceptions.
-You do not have to pay estimated tax if you meet either of these two exceptions.
+You do not have to pay estimated tax if you meet either of the following exceptions.

-You had zero tax liability last year, you were a U.S. citizen or resident for the whole year, and your tax year covered all 12 months.
-Your total expected taxes for 2000, minus any expected tax credits and withholding, will be less than \$1,000.
+- You had no tax liability last year, you were a U.S. citizen or resident for the whole year, and your tax year covered all 12 months. - Your total expected taxes for 2001, minus any expected tax credits and withholding, will be less than \$1,000.